madfam-io/plinto/apps/api/docs/project-docs/SDK_IMPLEMENTATION_SUMMARY.md

 ## 🏆 Summary

-The API Design for SDK Consumption implementation successfully transforms the Plinto API into a **best-in-class, multi-platform SDK foundation**.
+The API Design for SDK Consumption implementation successfully transforms the Janua API into a **best-in-class, multi-platform SDK foundation**.
 The comprehensive architecture provides:

 1. **Standardized Response Models** for consistent client generation
 2. **Robust Client Architecture** with retry logic and error handling